Ronald Whittam: Career and research

-During 1965 he became a Bruno Mendel Fellow of the Royal Society conducting research at the Weizmann Institute of Science, Israel.
+During 1965, he became a Bruno Mendel Fellow of the Royal Society conducting research at the Weizmann Institute of Science, Israel.
 There he worked with Izzy Edelman.
 Ephraim Katzir had oversight as Head of the Department of Biophysics.

-In 1966 Whittam became the first Chair of General Physiology in the University of Leicester where he established a new Laboratory of Physiology and continued with research.
-In 1968 it became titled, the Department of Physiology.
+In 1966, Whittam became the first Chair of General Physiology in the University of Leicester, where he established a new Laboratory of Physiology, that was re-titled in 1968 as the Department of Physiology.
 It was the first Chair of General Physiology to have been created in Britain since Professor Sir William Bayliss was created Chair at University College London.
-He ran one of the largest university physiology departments in the UK, outside of Oxford and Cambridge.
+He ran one of the largest physiology departments in UK universities, outside of Oxford and Cambridge.
 A lot of funding was hypothecated from the University Grants Committee.

 Whittam made significant contributions to the administration of physiology and the shape of biological sciences in the following positions: 1963 to 1967, member of the Editorial Board of Biochemical Journal; 1969 to 1974, Honorary Secretary of The Physiological Society; 1969 to 1974, member of the Biological Research Board of Medical Research Council; 1973 to 1974, Co-Chairman of the Biological Research Board of the Medical Research Council, with Professor Rodney Porter; 1974 to 1977, Chairman of the Biological Education Committee of the Royal Society and Institute of Biology; 1974 to 1982, member of the Biological Sciences Committee of the University Grants Committee 1979 to 1982, Dean of Faculty of Science at the University of Leicester; 1979 to 1983, member of the Education Committee of the Royal Society.

 In 1983, Whittam became an Emeritus Professor of the University of Leicester.